iia/Thirst/README.md

 LED Indicators
 --------------

-Red:
+* Red
-    * Turned on, reset button is pressed and in reset held state.
+    - Turned on, reset button is pressed and in reset held state.

-Green:
+* Green
-    * Blinking, there is no battery present but the system is powered by the USB port.
+    - Blinking, there is no battery present but the system is powered by the USB port.
-    * Turned on, battery is being charged through the power provided by the USB port.
+    - Turned on, battery is being charged through the power provided by the USB port.
 In this state the system uses power from the USB port.
-    * Turned off, battery is fully charged or operating from battery power and no USB power present.
+    - Turned off, battery is fully charged or operating from battery power and no USB power present.

-Blue:
+* Blue
-    * Blinking, in error state.
+    - Blinking, in error state.
-    * Turned on, in configuration mode.
+    - Turned on, in configuration mode.

 Compiling and Flashing the Firmware
 -----------------------------------